-Let’s say you expect a shipment in 14 days, but it took 15, 12, 17, 14, and 19 days (or a variance of 1, -2, 3, 0, and 5).
+Let’s say you expected a shipment in 14 days, but it actually took 15, 12, 17, 14, and 19 days to arrive (a variance of 1, -2, 3, 0, and 5).
 This leaves you with a standard deviation of 15.4.

-1.64 × 15.4 × 50
+Now, let’s plug all our examples into the “King” formula: 1.64 × 15.4 × 50

 There are plenty of more complicated safety stock formulas, but these two calculations are a great place to start.

 But even spreadsheet formulas and calculations can become limiting, especially if you want to scale your business quickly.
 Fortunately, inventory management software can consolidate your inventory data in a snap.
 Using metrics like lead time, projected forecasts, and buffer days, inventory software provides actionable recommendations to inform your safety stock process.

 For example, Skubana has automated features that use this data to estimate the number of units to reorder, and automatically creates purchase orders you can adjust.
 Skubana can also calculate your daily usage for each product, giving you accurate data to use for adjustments.

 Some big questions remain: How do you know you're using the safety stock calculation correctly?
 And is safety stock even right for your business?

 The truth is, no formula is perfect, and the real world is much more variable than what standard deviation can capture.
 That’s why you should never rely on the exact number output by the safety stock formula.
 Instead, you should always keep track of your stock levels and use your best judgment on what makes strategic sense.

 Start small & scale up